SEAGitUser/voxel-cone-tracing/README.md

 Adapting work created by Fredrik Präntare for Mac OS X.  It is still under construction.
+Most implemetations found on the internet use OpenGL 4.2 and OpenGL 4.5 and are also done on Windows.
+I've decided to implement this algorithm for Mac OS using OpenGL 4.1.
+This is the version that Apple supports.

 Voxel Cone Tracing For Mac OS (OpenGL 4.1)
 --------------

 Improvements vs previous implementation:
-* Geometry is no longer bound to a box of size between -1 and 1 in all 3 axis, world can be arbitarily large.
+* Geometry is no longer bound to a box of size between -1 and 1 in all 3 axis, world can be arbitrarily large.
 * Lowered the required OpenGL version from 4.5 to 4.1 ( The voxel paper calls out that OpenGL 4.5 is needed due to extensions used)
+    - Implemented 3D rendering using geometry shaders, previously it was being done with image load/store OpenGL extensions
+    - Implemented interporlation between 3D texture mipmaps in shader code.
+    - Implemented OpenGL functions not found in 4.1:
+        - glClearTexImage
+        - glTexStorage3D
+    - Implemented Mipmapping for 3D textures using compute shaders ( this feature is missing in 4.1)
 * Sturcture of the code has been heavily modified and comparmentalized.
 * Reduced the number of cones from 9 ( 10 if specular highlight was being rendered ) to 5 ( 6 if specular highlight needs rendering)